Lab 0: Getting Started (Windows Setup)

 Throughout this course, you'll have many chances to collaboratively code in labs and projects.
 We recommend you download these pair programming extensions now to use in the future.

-For sharing code, you can follow the instructions for your editor of choice:
+For sharing code, you can follow the instructions for your editor:

 Walkthroughs & Reviews